 Alison: What a special moment for that child, and for you.
 School visits can be overwhelming, but you’ve said before that you look for special moments like this when you visit a school.
 My guess is that when you look for them, you find them.
-We know that you will share tips like this at your Crafting Successful Author Visits workshop this May.
+We know that you will share tips like this at your Crafting Successful Author Visits workshop.
 At the workshop, you will join with public speaking expert Peter Jacobi and seasoned presenter Jan Cheripko to help authors design their presentations for schools and conferences.
 What do you hope authors and illustrators take away from your workshop?

 Carmen: Along with looking for those special moments, I want authors and illustrators to understand that working with children is all about authenticity.
 They must be their authentic selves and tell stories that only they can tell.
 Every one of them has something important to say.
 At Crafting Successful Author Visits, it’ll be my job to help them uncover these traits and help them shape their presentations in a way that connects them to their audiences with heart, humor, and confidence.

 Alison: In addition to your workshop about school visits, we are excited to have you back to host The Journey with Don Tate later in the year.
 This workshop changed the path towards publication for many of the attendees last year.
 What about the group of authors and illustrators who came last year inspired you?

 Carmen: Being able to return and teach The Journey with Don in 2017 is one of the highlights of my year!
 Don is a fantastic mentor and coach, and teaching alongside him is an honor.
 Although we come from different backgrounds, we have a lot in common when it comes to teaching, writing, and our work ethic.